 Property taxes vary between states and counties and are typically calculated as a percentage of your home value.
 For instance, if your home is worth $300,000 and your local tax rate is 1 percent, your property taxes would be $3,000 per year.

 The average property tax rate in the U.S. is 1.15 percent.
 According to WalletHub, the average American household spends $2,279 on property taxes each year.
 That’s a lot of money to pay all at once, so it’s a good idea to start saving money to cover some or all of these expenses when the tax bill comes.

 To prepare for property taxes, it’s a good idea to understand how much you’ll have to pay before taking out your mortgage.
 The easiest way to do this is by performing a little online research or using an online property tax calculator tool.
 Make sure that you’ll be able to save up and cover this cost on top of your mortgage.
 Otherwise, you may find yourself in over your head with your monthly payments.

-Maintenance and Repairs
+2. Maintenance and repairs

+As a homeowner, you also have to get ready for unexpected costs that might pop up by starting an emergency fund.
 Having money set aside for unexpected expenses is a smart move.
-As a general rule, you should save six to nine months of basic living expenses into this fund.
+As a general rule, you should save three to six months of basic living expenses into this fund.

-If the monthly cost of your mortgage, utilities, food, and other essentials is $1,000 per month, the ideal emergency fund would have at least $6,000 in it.
+If the monthly cost of your mortgage, utilities, food, and other essentials is $1,000 per month, the ideal emergency fund would have at least $3,000 in it.
 Use this money only for emergencies, and make sure that you replenish your emergency if you take money out of it.